Jebonn/Active-Directory-Lab/README.md

 # Active Directory Lab
 ## 1. Introduction
 ### Objective
 This lab's goal is to become acquainted with virtual machines (VMs), active directory, and group policy concepts.
 To reach that goal, a virtual network environment will be set up using VMWare's hypervisor software and it will be used to simulate a small network that uses Active Directory Domain Services (AD DS).
 A sample user account will be created and then placed under an Organizational Units (OU).
-Finally, the account will have various settings configured by applying Group Policy Objects (GPOs) to the OU.
+Finally, the account will have basic settings configured by applying Group Policy Objects (GPOs) to the OU.
 ### Recommended Minimum Host Hardware
 * 96 GB of available disk space
 * 12 GB RAM